Google Ads (previously known as Google AdWords) is a simple and effective way to increase relevant traffic to your website.

 Google has a keyword and placement diagnosis tool to help you identify problems with keywords.

-How Google AdWords Helps You Create Targeted Marketing Campaigns
+How Google Ads Helps You Create Targeted Marketing Campaigns

-Google AdWords offers a flexible marketing solution that allows you to create, test, tweak and monitor campaigns.
-Any company that does business online should consider using Google AdWords.
+Google Ads offers a flexible marketing solution that allows you to create, test, tweak and monitor campaigns.
+Any company that does business online should consider using Google Ads.

-If you would like to know more about how Google AdWords works, here are a few links to help get you started:
+If you would like to know more about how Google Ads work, here are a few links to help get you started: